 If you own your own business, this cash goes straight into your pocket.
 The only downside is that you will be personally responsible for tax, aka, you better be on top of your money management game.
 No tax is deducted from drawings, so it’s recommended you set aside a little extra cash to cover any personal income tax.
 Nothing says efficient and effective like having to sort your own tax.

 Depending on your income (or tax bracket), it’s a good idea to put aside a certain portion of your income for tax, and do it consistently.
 That way, when the taxman comes a-calling, you’ll have a neat little pocket of dosh all ready to cover your tax bill.
 For example, say you take out $4000 per month ($48k/year) in drawings and have no other personal income, you’d need to put away around 15% for tax.
 Ignore the pain, it needs to be done.
-To find more specific info on what you need to put away based on your income, check out this tax calculator.
-It’s very clever.
+If you want more info on what you need to put away based on your income, get in touch here.
+You can also sign up to our newsletter here for handy business tips and tricks.

 Do note that if you’ve injected money into the business and those funds have already been taxed, you may withdraw this amount and will not be required to pay tax on it.
 Otherwise you’d be taxed twice on the same funds - and no one’s paying twice for one piece of cake around here.
 This also goes the other way.
 If you withdraw funds that are in excess of what you’d put into the business in the first place, the taxman will definitely be paying a visit for those extra dollars.
 Watch your back.
 And unfortunately, drawings are not a business expense, so there’s no writing that off against your tax either.